SeisComP3/seiscomp3/src/trunk/apps/fdsnws/descriptions/fdsnws.rst

 * ``longestonly`` parameter is not implemented
 * access to restricted networks and stations is only granted through the ``queryauth`` method

+The data streams exposed by this service may be restrict by defining an inventory filter, see section :ref:`sec-inv-filter`.

+.. _sec-station:

 Station
 -------